 You see ’em for at least eight hours every day, share your co-working space with them in an enclosed environment, and make decisions together that could both make or break your career.
 Yes, these are the colleagues you work with; possibly the most important people in your current way of life, so you might as well make the best of it!
 Doesn’t matter if you’re a green rookie with sparkles in your eyes or a seasoned veteran who’s on the verge of feeling jaded, having team-building activities is essential for a healthy unit if you wanna get things done smoothly.
-From drinking ’til you’re inebriated and getting competitive with sports, to escaping from a puzzle room and challenging nature, here are 14 team-building activities in Singapore that will turn your workforce into a #workfam.
+From drinking ’til you’re inebriated and getting competitive with sports, to escaping from a puzzle room and challenging nature, here are some team-building activities in Singapore that will turn your workforce into a #workfam.

 Embarking on a Forest Adventure

 When your butts are sore from sitting down too long and you’re feeling stifled from being trapped in a cubicle, tumblin’ about in the great outdoors would do your whole team good.
 At Forest Adventure Singapore (pictured above), you can swing on flying foxes, dangle across suspension bridges and take daredevil leaps of faith from death-defying heights; mustering your courage as a team will teach y’all how to conquer obstacles in the future, no matter how scary.
 We promise: that rush of adrenaline you’ll get as you cruise through the trees will almost be as exhilarating as blasting that super important email.

 Good for: Toughing it out as a team

 Rock n’ roll with your band